-IS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG local Emergency Department as part of a regional Major Trauma Network. workforce capacity.
-The Trust continues to discuss with HSCB the 9.
-Effective arrangements should be in place to increase the number of unscheduled care patients managed on ambulatory pathways avoiding the need to be admitted to hospital prioritised for implementation / Care service 7 days per week on RVH site.
+IS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG local Emergency Department as part of a regional Major Trauma Network. respond to major trauma calls and ensure teams have adequate and up to date training.
+Process should also include 'call and send' for patient requiring onward transfer to the Major Trauma Centre. workforce capacity.
+The resources and service capacity need to be confirmed and in place at RVH to support the delivery of the desired service model 9.
+Effective arrangements should be in place to increase the number of unscheduled care patients managed on ambulatory pathways avoiding the need to be admitted to hospital the ambulatory care pathways The Trust has established Emergency Ambulatory Care service 7 days per week on RVH site.
 Development of emergency ambulatory care pathways is planned on MIH site with signposting and access to services on RVH and BCH sites.